Pier 57 in Seattle with Kids

 The Seattle Great Wheel

-Our first stop on our Seattle waterfront with kids adventure was The Seattle Great Wheel.
+Our first stop on our Seattle waterfront was The Seattle Great Wheel.
 It’s that big Seattle ferris wheel you can see when you drive practically anywhere near the Seattle waterfront.

 It’s Seattle’s version of the London Eye.

-Anyway, The Seattle Great Wheel is a family-friendly activity in Seattle.
-The ride is slow and smooth.
-It’s safe for people of all ages, pregnant women, and babies.
+Anyway, the Seattle Great Wheel is a family-friendly activity in Seattle.
+The ride is slow and smooth, and it’s safe for people of all ages, pregnant women and babies.

-Plus kids ages 2 and under can ride for free.
-We brought our 18 month old and he sat on our laps during the ride.
-But, babies and young toddlers can also be worn in a carrier.
+Plus, kids ages two and under can ride for free.
+We brought our 18-month-old, and he sat on our laps during the ride.
+But babies and young toddlers can also be worn in a carrier.

 The first thing we did was pose for a family photo with their green screen.
-The photo featured The Seattle Great Wheel and was available for purchase after the ride.
+The photo featured The Seattle Great Wheel, which was available for purchase after the ride.
 It’s an easy way to get a memorable souvenir!

 The Seattle Great Wheel in Seattle is baby-friendly.
 We had our son in a stroller through the line.

-But, you can’t bring the stroller into the gondola.
-So, you park it by the entrance and a staff member moves it to the exit so it’s ready for you when you’re done.
+You can’t bring the stroller into the gondola, so you park it by the entrance, and a staff member moves it to the exit so it’s ready for you when you’re done.

 Standing 175 feet tall, the Seattle Great Wheel is the largest observation wheel on the West Coast.
 There are 41 regular gondolas and 1 VIP gondola.
-Each gondola can fit 8 people and is fully enclosed.
+Each gondola is fully enclosed and can fit 8 people.

-I’ve heard some people ride it once during the day and then come back at night to get the full experience.
+I’ve heard some people ride it once during the day and then return at night to get the full experience.

 The whole experience lasts about 12-15 minutes.
-It takes awhile to load in all the passengers.
-Then the ride typically does 3 rotations.
+It takes a while to load all the passengers, and then the ride typically does three rotations.

-The day we were there, they did 4 rotations.
-And then they have to get everyone off the ride.
-This takes longer during peak seasons.
+On the day we were there, they did four rotations.
+Then, they had to get everyone off the ride, which takes longer during peak seasons.

 If you are on the Seattle waterfront at night, make sure to take a look at the Seattle Great Wheel.
 Typically, the wheel is lit up with standard white lights.

-However, they do have LED light shows for special occasions and during the holidays.
-And, they do light shows for the UW and Seattle Seahawks home football games.
+However, they have LED light shows for special occasions and holidays.
+They also do light shows for the UW and Seattle Seahawks home football games.

 [irp posts=”6529″ name=”Best Kid-Friendly Weekend Getaways from Seattle”]